 Over the years she has been a member of many societies and associations to support as many as possible in their good work.
 She champions genealogy ethics & standards in the community.

 If you have a question, need a recommendation, or would like research assistance contact her.
-She would be happy to assist you!
+Although she has a waitlist for a variety of genealogy projects & services, she is happy to consult with you!

 Copyright ©2013-2023 Lynn Broderick, a.k.a., the Single Leaf.
 All Rights Reserved.